Henriette Johanne Marie Müller: Memory

 "Your life was as sour as lemons; shall remembrance on you would it be worth?
 Your destiny is pointing to all the people for whom happiness has no time."

 Theater

 Already in 1900, a play named after her was performed in the Ernst-Drucker-Theater, and other works were to follow.
 In the 1920s Paul Möhring wrote a play with music entitled Zitronenjette; the role of Müller was originally written for the actor Ernst Budzinski.
 In the play, which humoristically depicts Müller and her contemporaries, the lemon seller was frequently played by a man.
-For example, the roll of Zitronenjette was Henry Vahl's last major performance at the St. Pauli Theater and one of his last major roles.
+For example, the role of Zitronenjette was Henry Vahl's last major performance at the St. Pauli Theater and one of his last major roles.